pacorain/paco.wtf/content/20210623-letting-go-of.md

 All of this family stuff has been weighing on me for a while.
 I’m sharing this because that’s one way I process trauma…and maybe it can help other people process similar trauma.

 Obviously, I’ve removed/changed names and other identifying details, so this isn’t just straight copied out of my journal.
 But it’s pretty close.

+If nothing else, I hope the sheer length of it says something about how difficult this part of my journey has been.

 ---